 The Ultimate Matcha Crawl Through Manhattan's Best Shops

 Manhattan's matcha scene has exploded over the past five years, evolving from a handful of pioneers to a diverse ecosystem spanning traditional tea houses, modern cafés, and everything in between.
-This curated crawl takes you through Manhattan's best matcha destinations, creating a full-day journey through the city's most distinctive neighborhoods.
-Lace up comfortable shoes—this 4-5 hour walking tour covers about 3 miles and six exceptional shops.
+We've curated this crawl through Manhattan's best matcha destinations, creating a full-day journey through the city's most distinctive neighborhoods.
+Lace up comfortable shoes—we're covering about 3 miles and six exceptional shops over 4-5 hours.

 Stop 1: Cha-An (East Village) - 9:00 AM

-Start your crawl where Manhattan's matcha movement began.
+We start where Manhattan's matcha movement began.
 Cha-An has been serving authentic Japanese tea ceremonies since 2004, long before matcha became trendy.
-Located on a quiet East Village block, this second-floor tea house transports you to Kyoto with tatami seating and traditional ceremony service.
+Located on a quiet East Village block, this second-floor tea house transports us to Kyoto with tatami seating and traditional ceremony service.

-Order the Ceremonial Matcha Set ($12), which includes perfectly whisked usucha matcha and a seasonal wagashi (Japanese sweet).
-The servers explain the proper way to hold the bowl and appreciate the tea—it's educational without being intimidating.
-If you're hungry, add the Breakfast Set with onigiri and miso soup.
+We recommend the Ceremonial Matcha Set ($12), which includes perfectly whisked usucha matcha and a seasonal wagashi (Japanese sweet).
+The servers explain the proper way to hold the bowl and appreciate the tea—educational without being intimidating.
+If we're hungry, we add the Breakfast Set with onigiri and miso soup.

 The space is deliberately serene, encouraging slow appreciation rather than Instagram speed.
-This sets the perfect contemplative tone for your crawl.
-Arrive when they open at 9am to experience the morning quiet before the crowds.
+This sets the perfect contemplative tone for our crawl.
+We suggest arriving when they open at 9am to experience the morning quiet before the crowds.

 Transit tip: Take the 6 train to Astor Place, walk 5 minutes east.